Congregation Emanu-El (Victoria, British Columbia): History

 The synagogue is said to have been the first building in town to have its cornerstone laid by the recently organized Victoria chapter of the Freemasons.
 A second cornerstone was laid on the same day by a member of the congregation's Building Committee.
 A time capsule was ceremoniously buried.
-It included not only the congregation's constitution, a list of donors tho the building fund, some coins, and a copy of the local newspaper, the British Colonist, still publishing today as the Victoria Times Colonist, but the full membership lists of the Germania Sing Verein and French Benevolent Society of Victoria.
+It included not only the congregation's constitution, a list of donors to the building fund, some coins, and a copy of the local newspaper, the British Colonist, still publishing today as the Victoria Times Colonist, but the full membership lists of the Germania Sing Verein and French Benevolent Society of Victoria.

 The dedication was marked by a procession of benevolent societies of what appears to have been every religion and ethnicity resident in the young city.
 The marchers in the procession are known to have included not only the Hebrew Benevolent Society, but the French Benevolent Society, the St. Andrew's Society, the Germania Sing Verein (a German Singing Club), and the Fraternity of Ancient, Free and Accepted Masons.
 The band from HMS Topaze, a 24-gun, Liffey class, Royal Navy frigate, played.

 The congregation's cemetery on Cedar Hill Road in Cedar Hill (Greater Victoria), dedicated in 1859.